 - Men who have sex with men

-- People with other risk factors who work or travel in parts of the world where hepatitis A is common
+- People who work or travel in parts of the world where hepatitis A is common

 If you're concerned about your risk of hepatitis A, ask your doctor if you should be vaccinated.

 Follow safety precautions when traveling